Merrifield, Perez power Royals to 5-2 win over Yankees

-Salvador Perez homed and added three RBIs for the Royals, who had lost five straight and seven of eight, getting swept by Tampa Bay earlier this week for the first time in nearly a decade.
+Salvador Perez homered and added three RBIs for the Royals, who had lost five straight and seven of eight, yet managed to stop a team that had won 19 of its last 22 games.

+The weather has wreaked havoc on the Yankees' routine this week, and that breakdown of their plane - combined with other factors that forced players to sleep onboard or in the terminal Wednesday night - hardly left them feeling good about their trip to Kansas City.

+"Sleeping on the plan was not good, but I feel good with the rest," said Sabathia, who allowed two runs and four hits while walking four, along with two unearned runs after second baseman Gleyber Torres coughed up a routine ground ball in the third inning.

+Still, Sabathia (2-1) called the night spent on the plane "the worst night I've had in the big leagues," even if he was unwilling to use that or the Yankees' scattershot schedule as an excuse.

+"I'm sure people will take that as part of it," Yankees manager Aaron Boone said, "but in 162 games you're not going to be great every night.
+We were a little bit sloppy, but whether that was from having a couple of days off, I don't know.
+I don't think so."

 Junis (5-3) pitched into the sixth inning, allowing two runs on seven hits and a walk.
-But most of the hits he allowed were relatively benign base hits, rather than the towering, game-changing home runs that had powered the Yankees to 19 wins in their last 22 games.
+But most of the hits he allowed were relatively benign base hits, rather than the towering, game-changing home runs that the Yankees had been hitting with regularity.

-Kelvin Herrera capped a strong bullpen effort with a perfect ninth for his ninth save in 10 opportunities.
+Kelvin Herrera capped a strong bullpen effort with a perfect ninth for his ninth save.

-Sabathia (2-1) lasted just five innings, struggling all night with his command.
-The big left-hander allowed just four hits and two earned runs, but two unearned runs came in after second baseman Gleyber Torres coughed up a routine ground ball in the third.
+"(Sabathia's) a good pitcher with good stuff.
+He's deceptive and mixes his pitches up well," Merrifield said.
+"We were fortunate enough to scratch across a couple and Jake did the rest."

-The Yankees tried to rally in the sixth, when Giancarlo Stanton and Aaron Hicks reached on base hits.
+The Yankees' best opportunity to mount a rally came in the sixth, when Giancarlo Stanton and Aaron Hicks reached on base hits.
 Junis was lifted for reliever Tim Hill, who allowed Neil Walker's run-scoring single and Miguel Andujar's sacrifice fly before escaping.

+"We just wanted to keep them off-balance with off-speed and not leave elevated over the plate," Junis said, "because that's where they do their damage.
+We didn't want to miss up over the plate."

 Kyle McCarthy breezed through the seventh, striking out a pair, and Brad Keller handled a scoreless eighth - getting a running catch from Jon Jay - to give Herrera a chance to close it out.